bootstrap-vue/bootstrap-vue/src/components/pagination-nav/README.md

 ## Button Size

-Optionally change from the default button size by setting the `size` prop to either `'am` for smaller buttons or `'lg'` for larger buttons.
+Optionally change from the default button size by setting the `size` prop to either `'sm'` for smaller buttons or `'lg'` for larger buttons.

 ```html